hackbeardmull/TeleTransferX-Web-Interface-V1/README.md

 # TeleTransferX-Web-Interface-V1
- Webinterface of the TeleTransferX Service in the Version V1 with Registration and Login.
+ Web Interface of the TeleTransferX Service in the Version V1 with Registration and Login.

+TeleTransferX is an FileSharing Service using Telegram Infastructure.